 - Different colors, graphics, or layouts

 Pro Tip: I like to create at least 3-5 different templates for each blog post.
-Then when I am creating new pins for the post, I just make changes to those 3-5 templates, and before you know it, I have over 50 new pins!
+When I am creating new pins for the post, I make changes to those 3-5 templates, and before you know it, I have over 50 new pins!

 Group Boards can be beneficial if used correctly.
 However, stick to niche-specific group boards.
 You can request to join group boards, or you can create your own and invite others to join your group board.
 Niche-specific group boards help you to make connections, grow your followers, and increase your repin numbers.
-However, because of the new changes, it is more important to focus on your own boards, and then you can fill in the gap with your group boards.
+However, it is more important to focus on your own boards because of the new changes, and then you can fill in the gap with your group boards.

-The key here, again, is relevancy, so you need to only pin your pins to relevant boards.
+Again, the key here is relevancy, so you need only to pin your pins to relevant boards.
 It is now recommended to pin each new pin to ONLY 10 boards, so you want to focus on your boards first.
 Additionally, if you’re going to stay out of Pinterest Jail, Pinterest recommends using an interval of at least 2-3 days between pinning the same pin to the same board.

 Create a “Best Of” Board